 If you will regularly need to keep a substantial amount of profits in your LLC (called "retained earnings"), you might benefit from electing corporate taxation.
 Any LLC can choose to be treated like a corporation for tax purposes by filing IRS Form 8832, Entity Classification Election, and checking the corporate tax treatment box on the form.

-The corporate income tax rates for the first $75,000 of corporate taxable income are lower than the individual income tax rates that apply to most LLC owners which can save you and your co-owners money in overall taxes.
+The corporate income tax rates for the first $75,000 of corporate taxable income are lower than the individual income tax rates that apply to most LLC owners, which can save you and your co-owners money in overall taxes.
 In addition, electing corproate taxation can allow a LLC to offer owners and employees various tax-advantaged fringe benefits, stock options, and stock ownership plans.